drhaber/blog.github.io/_posts/2025-11-09-broken-post.md

 ---
 layout: post
 title: Everything is Jekyll
-subtitle: Using the same site gnerator that the tutrorial is using produces funny consequences
+subtitle: Using the same site generator that the tutrorial is using produces funny consequences
 tags: [final, insta, pics]
 comments: true
 author: Dani